kg4ydw/noacli/documentation/Readme.md

 The qtail window also works as a separate application from the shell, functioning in a way similar to "tail -f" and taking a few similar command line arguments.
 As an external application, qtail will work on files, growing files, and pipes.
-It will automatically detect if a file grows.

 If qtail collects no output before the process exits, it will automatically close.